DX9david/DX9WARE-Troubleshooting/DX9WARE 1st console Crashing.md

-# Problem : DX9WARE is crashing after logging in (Third Console)
+# Problem : DX9WARE is crashing after logging in (First Console)
 *This one is very confusing beware*

-First solution/step : Ask if they have any exploits open or closed, disable Auto Attach features on these exploits
+First solution/step : Disable their anti virus (If they have Norton Mcafee or Avast, ask them to uninstall it for testing)

 OLD_Second solution :
 - Uninstall Roblox